bitfinexcom/dazaar/docs/whitepaper.md

 simplicity, since it is simply sharing a Hypercore key, akin to a URL, but lacks features such as revocation.
-If the Hypercore had been shared with two different consumers and later one should be revoked, a new Hypercore would have to be created and shared with all peers that should continue have access.
+If the Hypercore had been shared with two different consumers and later one should be revoked, a new Hypercore would have to be created and shared with all peers that should continue to have access.
 This is not just cumbersome, but also leads to security difficulties, such as whether the original producer and the new one are in fact the same trusted author.

-For something like a distributed market place where revocation is continuous, perhaps due to lack of payment, and where there are many consumers, a better solution is needed.
+For something like a distributed marketplace where revocation is continuous, perhaps due to lack of payment, and where there are many consumers, a better solution is needed.